 With the release of the feature film Megan Leavey in June, people will discover how military working dogs and their handlers form lifelong bonds that go beyond the battlefield.
 Read the chapter on Megan Leavey and Rex

 Dogs served as mascots in the Civil War and World War I. Spending almost every hour together, soldiers discovered that dogs could be more than great companions.

-The dogs learned, too, learned to make themselves more and more useful to the soldiers, sniffing out mustard gas, booby traps, enemy combatants, and buried roadside bombs.
+The dogs learned to make themselves more and more useful to the soldiers, sniffing out mustard gas, booby traps, enemy combatants, and buried roadside bombs.

 And yet, for decades dogs were treated like equipment, discarded on orders from the military command when they were no longer of use.
 This led to a shameful decision at the end of the Vietnam War.